AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/lending-borrowing-incentivization-campaign-on-silo.md

 **Distribution Details**:

 * **Total Rewards**: Enter the total amount of rewards to be distributed.
-Keep in mind that a 3% maintenance fee is applied.&#x20;
+Keep in mind that a 3% maintenance fee is applied.
 * **Duration**: Set the start and end dates for the campaign.
 * **Min Rewards/Hour**: Ensure your distribution per hour is above the minimum rewards per hour.
 The Min Rewards/Hour is set at $1 per hour.